 - Invoke native rules or automatically pass to hosted intrusion detection software for further analysis and action

 - Automatically block, copy, or throttle the suspicious traffic

-Additionally, the information gathered and steps taken are not just points in time.
+Additionally, the information gathered and steps are taken are not just points in time.
 The ability to look back in time, a rich forensics capability, is also part of the embedded solution.
 Luckily, there is now an awareness that this new class of tools exists, and their role in protection, detection, and response is now a CIO imperative.

 Subscribe to our updates and be the first to hear about the latest blog posts, product announcements, thought leadership and other news and information from Pluribus Networks.

 About the Author